jdcloudcom/en/documentation/Management/Tag/Introduction/Product-Overview.md

  - Virtual Machines
  - Cloud Disk Service
  - SQL Server Database
+ - MySQL
+ - Percona
+ - MariaDB
+ - PostgreSQL
+ - MongoDB
+ - Distributed Relational Database Service DRDS
+ - Public IP
+ - JCS for Elasticsearch
+ - Message Queue JCQ
  - JCS for Memcached
- - JCS for Elasticsearch
+ - JCS for Redis
- - DRDS

 There will be a follow-up increase of resources of the types that support to associate tags